leonardo-toffalini/viscous/report/moving_densities.typ

 Gauss--Seidel will converge rapidly to the exact solution, saving us precious time at the cost of exactness.
 We present an illustration of the $A_h$ discretization matrix in @fig:5-point-stencil-matrix.

+There are many other iterative methods for solving a linear system of equations of this kind, of which the multi grid method achieves the theoretically optimal complexity, however, this method often ends up being slower for coarser grids.
+The mothod that is most often used in the most efficient Poisson solvers is the generalized Buneman method, described in @genbun.

 #align(center)[
   #figure(